-Carlos Castaneda was one of the greatest anthropologist in the new era.
+Carlos Castaneda was one of the greatest anthropologist of the new era.

-If you think about it, it makes sense, as most of our thoughts are derived from our experiences and the information we absorb each and every day.
-However we have a tendency to forget that not everything we see is all there is.
+It makes sense we would feel challenge as most of our thoughts derive from our experiences and the information we absorb each and every day.
+We have developed a tendency to forget that not everything we see is all there is.
 Our reality is like a dark room in which our eyes are the flashlight.
-Just because we can see a part of the room, it does not mean that the rest of the room does not exist.
-To go around adjusting and living life, as if all there is, is what we see with the flashlight, is not only foolish, but limited; as a result our growth and experiences become limited.
+Just because we can see a part of the room does not mean the rest of the room does not exist.
+To go around adjusting and living life as if all there is, is what we see with the flashlight, is not only foolish but limited; as a result our growth and experiences become limited.

 Castaneda was taught that to defeat fear, one must overcome it.
 One must continue stepping in learning, no matter how hard, or how challenging to our beliefs it may be.
 He must be fully afraid and yet keep going, no stopping.
 After a while, his first enemy will retreat.
 Once one has defeated fear one obtains full clarity.
 One can anticipate the steps of learning, and a sharp clarity takes over everything, but the first victory will lead to the second enemy.

-In order to defeat the illusion of power that comes with clarity, he must do the same as with fear.
-He must understand that clarity is only a point before his eyes.
-At this point the person will realize that the power one has been pursuing for so long is finally there; to be used as one pleases.
+In order to defeat the illusion of power that comes with clarity, one must do the same as with fear.
+One must understand clarity is only a reference point.
+That particular reference point deludes one to believe that one has unlimited power; one is a co-creator and can do as one pleases.
 Real clarity is understanding power needs balance and has to be handle responsibly.

-With that he has conquered the illusion, but the victory will lead to the third enemy.
+By doing so one conquers the “illusion” but victory will lead to the third enemy.

 Power can turn one into a cruel, capricious person; spoiled.
 A person defeated by power dies without knowing how to conquer it.
-Power becomes a burden, such person does not know when or how to use the power.
-Power makes him a slave, through the opinion of others.
-The person hates to be challenged, at the same time however he/she does not like to disappoint anyone.
+Power becomes a burden, as the person does not know when or how to use power appropriately.
+Power makes him a slave through the opinion of others.
+The person hates to be challenged by others yet at the same time he does not want to disappoint.

-In order to defeat it, one has to defied it, deliberately.
-One needs to realize that the power that he/she has was never part of one but there to be used.
-He must keep in line at all times, handling carefully all that one has learned.
+In order to defeat this enemy, one has to defied it deliberately.
+One needs to realize that the power that he has was never part of one but there to be used.
+He must keep in line at all times while using all that which has learned.

 One must learn to balance knowledge with experience.
 One must learn to live peacefully yet never allow atrocities to continue.
-To not put weight in the opinions of others.
+One must learn not put weight in the opinions of others.

-In conquering the third enemy; one comes across our fourth and last enemy.
+In conquering the third enemy, one comes across the fourth and last enemy.

-At our last moment on this physical plain, if we have achieve clarity, balanced power and knowledge, will be enough to bring peace to one’s end.
+At our last moment on this physical plain, if we have achieve clarity, balanced power and knowledge, we will enjoy pure peace without fear of crossing over.
 After all the end is only a new beginning!